MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-SamAccountPasswordHash.md

 ```

 ### -Server
-Specify the name of a SAM server.
+Specifies the name of a SAM server.

 ```yaml
 Type: String